 Modern technology has created new avenues for betrayal through sexting, maintaining secret social media accounts, or engaging with dating apps while in committed relationships.

-Using Tinder while in a relationship exemplifies this digital betrayal, as it demonstrates active pursuit of alternative romantic connections.
+Using Tinder while in a relationship exemplifies this digital betrayal, as it demonstrates an active pursuit of alternative romantic connections.

 Online interactions can feel less “real” to perpetrators but cause genuine pain to betrayed partners.